oaworks/oareport-docs/docs/data.md

 #### `email`

-_String:_ The corresponding author's email address
+_String:_ The corresponding author’s email address

 `email: "example@place.edu"`

 {% hint style="info" %}
-Most emails are encrypted if you're not logged in and viewing emails associated with your organization.
+Most emails are encrypted if you’re not logged in and viewing emails associated with your organization.
 {% endhint %}

 _Source:_ OA.Works\